 >>Grocery Shopping and Cooking

 While we cannot comment on restaurants along the Ring Road, we can comment on grocery stores and cooking in campgrounds.
 The most common advice we heard for our Ring Road trip was to do grocery shopping at the Bónus stores any time we passed by one because these stores would have the best prices.
-This advice made me panic and think that there would be no other grocery stores along the Ring Road or that Bónus would be the only grocery store with a decent select of groceries, but this was not the case at all.
+This advice made me panic and think that there would be no other grocery stores along the Ring Road or that Bónus would be the only grocery store with a decent selection of groceries, but this was not the case at all.
 We found that just about every town had a grocery store of some sort (Nettó and Krónan were two other common grocery stores) and it was never too difficult to find groceries.
 As far as cost, everything in Iceland seemed to be expensive, so it was all the same to us no matter what grocery store we went to.

 There seemed to be about the same selection of groceries at every grocery store, but Iceland certainly didn’t have the huge selection of groceries we are used to having in the United States.
 To further complicate things, it was very challenging to identify some food items in the Icelandic language.
 Iceland has many meats which we are not accustomed to eating in the United States and we were worried we were going to pick something exotic that we were not okay with eating, so for the most part, we tried to stick to simple meals like pastas, hamburgers, and sandwiches.
-We used the Google Translate app on hubby’s phone, which enabled us to use the phone camera to “scan” items and translate text immediately to English while we were shopping.
+We used the Google Translate app on hubby’s phone, which enabled us to use our phone’s camera to “scan” items and translate text immediately to English while we were shopping.
 This saved us from accidentally buying horse or puffin meat (not joking) for our lunch sandwich meats and to also pick familiar cheeses.

 While it would have been ideal to stock up on our favorite items every time we came to one of the bigger cities that had a slighter better selection of groceries, we could only buy so many groceries at once due to space constraints in the vehicle and refrigeration limitations.
 Both vehicles we rented during our trip, (the Land Rover and the camper van) had small electric coolers to store refrigerated items, but the coolers only produced cool air while the vehicle was running, which wasn’t for a very large part of the day, so nothing really stayed cool in the cooler.
 We had found ice at the very first grocery store we visited in Selfoss to try to keep our perishable groceries cooler for longer, but we were unable to find ice at any other grocery store in Iceland (besides Reykjavik).